Globoplox/blah/README.md

 All of which are bundled within a single CLI tool, written in [Crystal](https://crystal-lang.org/).

+## TODO App
+- [ ] Group functionalities behind a presentation independent application
+  - [ ] Build a CLI presentation layer
+  - [ ] Build an HTTP API presentation layer
+- [ ] Build language servers
+- [ ] Rename the project
+- [ ] Build a web app client to the HTTP API presentation layer
+- [ ] ~~Optionnal stacklang body parsing skip when accessed to require only~~

 ## TODO
 - [ ] Full refactor
   - [ ] Rewrite assembler parser